Skip to content

 Reconciliation Loop

-The node plugin runs a reconciliation loop triggered by the liveness probe every 10 seconds.
+The node plugin runs a reconciliation loop triggered and monitored by the liveness probe every 10 seconds.
 Each cycle is idempotent — it can be interrupted and restarted safely.

 Processing order: